kinvolk/cloud-native-bpf-workshop/04-Tracing/README.md

 pod to run them in.
 Let's start with a simple expression to check the syscalls executed in a node.

-Normally, you'd first list the nodes with `kubectl get nodes` and then pick the node name where you want to run your trace.
-In the case of minikube, the node is called `minikube`.
-So, to start a trace that counts the syscalls executed in the node, we can do:
+First, list the nodes with `kubectl get nodes` and then pick the node name where you want to run your trace.
+In the case of a locally running minikube with just one node, the node is called `minikube`.
+In that case, to start a trace that counts the syscalls executed in the node, we can do:

 ```
 kubectl-trace-run minikube -e 'tracepoint:syscalls:sys_enter_* { @[probe] = count(); }'